jhradilek/rng2vim/README.markdown

 ## Description

 The **rng2vim** script provides an easy way to generate an XML data file for Vim's omni completion from a RELAX NG schema.
-It accepts a path or a link to the RELAX NG schema file and the name of the XML dialect as the command line arguments, and writes the contents of the XML data file to standard output.
+It accepts a path or a link to the RELAX NG schema file and the name of the XML dialect as the command line arguments, and creates the corresponding XML data file in the current working directory.
 The **rng2vim** script requires a working installation of Perl and the XML::LibXML module to function.

 For a detailed description of omni completion and an explanation of how to use it, refer to the official [Vim Documentation](http://vimdoc.sourceforge.net/htmldoc/insert.html#ft-xml-omni).
 For a sample output, see my repositories for [DocBook](https://github.com/jhradilek/vim-docbk), [Mallard](https://github.com/jhradilek/vim-mallard), and [RELAX NG](https://github.com/jhradilek/vim-rng).